Innovative & creative

 A company in the alps

-ID3 TECHNOLOGIES PRESELECTED FOR THE PARIS 2024 OLYMPIC AND PARALYMPIC GAMES
+ID3 TECHNOLOGIES SELECTED FOR THE “FLASH” ANR “SECURITY OF PARIS 2024 OLYMPIC AND PARALYMPIC GAMES”

 The EASIMOB innovative biometric access control, devised by id3 Technologies (id3), Advanced Track & Trace (ATT) and the Grenoble Alpes Cybersecurity Institute (Cyber@Alps) has been approved, as part of a call for projects by the ANR [French National Research Agency] regarding security at the Paris 2024 Olympic and Paralympic games.